-- Eligible for THSteps-CCP; - 20 years of age or younger; - Requires ongoing skilled nursing care and supervision, skillful observations, judgments and therapeutic interventions all or part of the day to correct or ameliorate health status; - Considered to be a medically dependent or technologically dependent client in accordance with Texas Health and Safety Code chapter 248A; - Stable for outpatient medical services, and does not present significant risk to other clients or personnel at the PPECC;

-- Requires ongoing and frequent skilled interventions to maintain or ameliorate health status, and delayed skilled intervention is expected to result in: - Deterioration of a chronic condition; - Loss of function; - Imminent risk to health status due to medical fragility; or - Risk of death. - Has a prescription for PPECC services signed and dated by an ordering physician who has personally examined the client within 30 calendar days prior to admission and reviewed all appropriate medical records; - Has consent for the client's admission to the PPECC signed and dated by the client or the client's responsible adult.
-Admission must be voluntary and based on the preference for PPECC services in place of PDN by the client or client's responsible adult in both managed care and non-managed care service delivery systems. - Resides with the responsible adult and does not reside in any 24-hour inpatient facility, including the following: - General acute hospital - Skilled nursing facility - Intermediate care facility - Special care facility, including sub-acute units or facilities for the treatment of AIDS. - The PPECC will hold interdisciplinary conferences when PPECC services are initiated, recertified, or revised, and at least every 90 calendar days.
-Interdisciplinary conferences should include the client's responsible adult and the following, as applicable: - The client's Department of Family and Protective Services case worker. - The client's therapy provider(s) and - Hospice provider.
+- Eligible for THSteps-CCP; - 20 years of age or younger; - Requires ongoing skilled nursing care and supervision beyond the level of skilled nursing visits normally authorized under Texas Medicaid HHSN and HHA services, skillful observations, judgments, and therapeutic interventions all or part of the day to correct or ameliorate health status; - Considered to be a medically dependent or technologically dependent client in accordance with Texas Health and Safety Code chapter 248A; - Stable for outpatient medical services, and does not present significant risk to other clients or personnel at the PPECC; - Requires ongoing and frequent skilled interventions to maintain or ameliorate health status, and delayed skilled intervention is expected to result in: - Deterioration of a chronic condition; - Loss of function; - Imminent risk to health status due to medical fragility; or - Risk of death. - Has a physician's order prescribing PPECC services signed and dated by an ordering physician who has personally examined the client in person within 30 calendar days prior to admission and reviewed all appropriate medical records; - The physician may waive the examination when: - A diagnosis has already been established by the physician; - The client is under the continuing care and medical supervision of the physician; and - The physician has stated in writing that an examination of the client 30 calendar days prior to admission is not medically necessary. - If a physician waives an examination, the physician must examine the client in person within 365 calendar days after the date of the client's last examination and the physician and PPECC must maintain documentation of the waived examination in the client's medical record - Has consent for the client's admission to the PPECC signed and dated by the client or the client's responsible adult.
+Admission must be voluntary and based on the preference for PPECC services in place of PDN by the client or client's responsible adult in both managed care and non-managed care service delivery systems.

+- Resides with the responsible adult and does not reside in any 24-hour inpatient facility, including the following:

+- General acute hospital

+- Skilled nursing facility

+- Intermediate care facility

+- Special care facility, including sub-acute units or facilities for the treatment of AIDS.

+The PPECC will hold interdisciplinary conferences when PPECC services are initiated, recertified, or revised, and at least every 90 calendar days.
+Interdisciplinary conferences should include the client's responsible adult and the following, as applicable:

-Note: For clients who receive their PPECC services through a Medicaid managed care organization, the MCO service coordinator and/or service manager should be included in interdisciplinary conferences.
+- The client's Department of Family and Protective Services case worker - The client's therapy provider(s) - Hospice provider - Note: For clients who receive their PPECC services through a Medicaid managed care organization (MCO), the MCO service coordinator and/or service manager should be included in interdisciplinary conferences.